-Boston Public Library locations offer free after-school homework help and mentorship provided by high-achieving high school students.
-This is open to students in grades K-8.
+The Boston Public Library offers free after-school homework help and mentorship provided by high-achieving high school students.
+The Homework Assistance Program (HAP), previously called Homework Help, is open to students in grades K-8.
 No registration is required.
-View the schedule and contact information for homework help in the participating branch libraries.

 Online help courtesy of the BPL

 - LearningExpress Library can help students from grade school through college improve their skills by taking practice tests, completing exercises, and reading eBooks.
 What's more, LearningExpress can help college-bound students prepare for the ACT, SAT, and other standardized tests.

 - Look for books, CDs, movies, and more in the BPL catalog.

 - Search for articles and use books online with our student electronic resources.

 - Check out the MCAS help, opens a new window available from the MA Department of Education.